BriungRi/coinbase-recurring-buys/README.md

    Replace `/path/to/your/repo` with the actual path to your repository.
 HINT: Use `pwd`

+   Highly recommend using [crontab.guru](https://crontab.guru/) to check and generate a cron schedule.

 3. **Save and Exit**

    Save the file and exit the editor.
 The cronjob is now set up to run the script at the specified time.